 If authors are unable to make a living from their work, the supply of new and innovative writing will dry up.
 It is therefore vital that they have access to grants and other sources of funding.

-While a number of charitable organisations are able to provide discreet funding for creators, such as our own Authors' Foundation and other grants.
-However, these is a great need for the ongoing support of funding via national and international sources.
+While a number of charitable organisations are able to provide discreet funding for creators, such as our own Authors' Foundation, there is a great need for ongoing support via national and international bodies.

 Arts Council & Creative Scotland

 Authors benefit both directly and indirectly from EU research funding.
-The UK is the second largest recipient of EU funding for science and research and therefore a loss of this funding is a major challenge for scholarly research and the UK’s place within it, and would also have a knock-on effect on the £1.1bn journal market.
-The Government should commit to securing access to EU research and cultural funding programmes, or develop new strategies for domestic investment to cover any loss of funding.
+The UK is the second largest recipient of EU funding for science and research, and it is vital that our excellent reputation for research is not damaged by Brexit.
+Losing this funding would also have a knock-on effect on the £1.1bn journal market.
+The Government should commit to securing continued access to EU research funding schemes, or putting in place a domestic replacement.

-The SoA agrees that lifelong learning is essential.
-Most authors and many innovators are self-employed freelance workers.
-It is very important that continuing professional development is offered to them and not just to employees.
-We are particularly pleased that new legislation being introduced through the Digital Economy Bill will mean that basic, publicly-funded, digital skills training will be available free of charge to those adults in England who need it.
-Libraries are the best cradles of lifelong learning and we let them run down at our peril.
-One way to reach this almost invisible workforce is through professional organisations and trade unions, including the SoA, which offer their members access to training and updates on industry developments.
-Further funding should be available for that training and for more intensive training and skilling courses.
-The SoA is also developing mentoring schemes for authors and will be applying for funding from the Arts Council and Creative Scotland.
+Most authors are self-employed workers, and it is crucial that continuing professional development is offered to them and not just to employees.
+One way to reach this almost invisible workforce is through professional organisations and trade unions, including the SoA, which offer members access to training, mentoring and updates on industry developments.
 Government funding would be well directed to such schemes which take the place of traditional apprenticeships, which, by the very nature of writing, do not work for authors.